superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 To optimize your reader agent, we recommend that you:

 * Use Claude 2 as the base model for the ReaderAgent; leverage its long context abilities for summarization.
-Fine-tune Claude further on domain specific summarization data.
+Fine-tune Claude 2 further on domain-specific summarization data.
-* Implement a ToolComponent that wraps access to a knowledge graph (KG) containing summarization methodologies — things like identifying key entities, events, detecting redundancy, etc.
+* Implement a ToolComponent that wraps access to a knowledge graph containing summarization methodologies — things like identifying key entities, events, detecting redundancy, etc.

-* The ReaderAgent’s run method takes the lengthy passage as input.
+By taking the above steps, you can ensure that:

-* The ReaderAgent generates a prompt for Claude 2, combining the passage and a methodology retrieval call to the KG tool, to arrive at the optimal approach for summarizing the content.
+* When the ReaderAgent’s run method takes the lengthy passage as input, the ReaderAgent generates a prompt for Claude 2, combining the passage and a methodology retrieval call to the KG tool, to arrive at the optimal approach for summarizing the content.
 * Claude 2 processes this augmented prompt to produce a concise summary, extracting the key information.
-* The summary is returned.
+* As a final step, the summary is returned.

 ```python
 # ReaderAgent